wanglin2/mind-map/web/src/pages/Doc/en/constructor/index.md

 > v0.3.0+

 If you need to use some non-core functions, such as mini map, watermark, etc, you can register plugin through this method.
+Can be called in chain.

+Note: The plugin needs to be registered before instantiating `MindMap`.

 ## Static props